FredHutch/VISCtemplates/CONTRIBUTING.md

 10. Discuss the pull request with package maintainers, iterating until a package maintainer either accepts the PR or decides it's not a good fit for VISCtemplates.
 The maintainers will use the PR guidelines below to determine if your PR is ready to be accepted.

-This might feel overwhelming the first time you get set up, but it gets easier with practice!

 ## Guidelines for pull requests (PRs)